Oninthough/Ecomerce_portals_API/README.md

-Shriniketh has consistently demonstrated strong technical skills in UI development, significantly contributing to the aesthetic and functional enhancements of our applications.
-His ability to implement complex design specifications accurately and efficiently has been a key asset to our team's success.

-For what Shriniketh can do differently: While Shriniketh's technical contributions are invaluable, enhancing his communication skills could further amplify his impact.
-Encouraging him to share more insights and explanations about his development choices during team meetings could not only increase his visibility but also foster better collaboration within the team.
+For what Meghana did well: Meghana has excelled as the sole tester in our team, ensuring that our CSS project maintains the highest quality standards.
+Her meticulous attention to detail and commitment to thorough testing have been instrumental in identifying and resolving issues before deployment, significantly enhancing the stability and performance of our applications.

+Summarize contributions to the team: "Invaluable"

+One piece of advice for excelling in the coming year: To further enhance your impact, consider expanding your skill set into automated testing tools.
+This will not only increase your efficiency but also add valuable capabilities to our team, keeping us ahead in rapidly evolving testing environments.